US STOCKS-Major indexes hit records as post-election rally goes on

 The energy index jumped 2.2 percent, leading gains

-Hopes that OPEC would agree to an output cut next week lifted
+Hopes that the OPEC would agree to an output cut next week

 percent.